mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 Fourth is, if it is indescribable, is the absolute completely indescribable?
 No. You can describe it.
 There is a term, ‘absolute’ – from where does it come?
 [The term exists] because, someone knows.
 Maybe in the past, someone knew the absolute, someone experienced the absolute.
 Someone experienced [emptiness](glossary#śūnyatā); someone experienced the original nature of existence.
 Someone.

 For instance, if I am master of making miso or tofu.
 No one can imitate exactly the same as my tofu, okay?
 Exactly good tofu, in my way.
 No one can imitate it.
 So that is the master of tofu maker.
 Tofu maker, miso maker.
-But it’s pretty difficult to teach, making a [recipe].
+But it’s pretty difficult to teach, making a recipe.
 (He says “menu”.)
 Of course I can make a recipe, but it’s pretty difficult to teach exactly the same tofu as I make.
 I try to teach it, but it doesn’t hit the mark.
 But I know; so, there is a master of tofu makers.
 That’s why you can get the title: Master of Tofu Makers.
 That is the absolute, real meaning of how to make tofu.
 It’s very difficult to describe.
 But as long as you have the title, Master of Tofu Makers – well, you are a person who experienced it.
 If it is true, you know that, so, you can describe it.
 Then, next, we have to write a recipe: items one, two, three, four; describe.
 But that description doesn’t hit the mark.
 That’s why the absolute is indescribable.
 But ‘absolute’ is, still there is a fact which you are describing.

 Do you understand?
 This is no perception of soul, no perception of object.